 There have been court challenges, in other states, based on the Second and Fifth Amendments but, so far, Red Flag laws have been ruled constitutional.

-A study in Indiana, published this year, by the Journal of the American Academy of Psychiatry and the Law estimates that for every 10 Red Flag orders, one life is saved.
+A study in Indiana, published last year, by the Journal of the American Academy of Psychiatry and the Law estimates that for every 10 Red Flag orders, one life is saved.

-Police in California are investigating whether any threats were made by the 16-year-old behind Thursday's high school shooting, but a study from the University of California, Davis, credits Red Flag with stopping 21 potential mass murders in California over the last three years.
-In Colorado, a lawsuit is attempting to prevent the Red Flag law from taking effect January 1.
+Red Flag did not stop a California high school shooting in November nor many shootings over the summer, but a study from the University of California, Davis, credits Red Flag with stopping 21 potential mass murders in California over the last three years.
+In Colorado, a lawsuit failed to prevent the Red Flag law from taking effect last January.
 The name of the law is the Zackari Parrish Violence Prevention Act, in memory of Tony Spurlock's fallen deputy.

 Scott Pelley: Would you describe yourself as pro-gun rights?